Identification of Causal Diffusion Effects Under Structural Stationarity: Concluding Remarks

-Using the proposed methods, I examined the spatial diffusion of hate crimes in Germany.
-After removing upward bias in previous studies, I found that the average effect of spatial diffusion is small, in contrast to recent quantitative analyses \citep{braun2011diffusion, jackle2016dark}.
-The investigation of heterogeneous effects, however, revealed that the spatial diffusion effect of hate crimes is large only in areas that have a high proportion of school dropouts, which is consistent with qualitative evidence from Germany \citep[e.g.,][]{hagan1995delinquency}.
-My reanalysis of the norm diffusion study \citep{greenhill2016transmitting} detected a large amount of bias and found little evidence of the network diffusion effect after correcting the bias.
-Both applications demonstrate the large differences in substantive conclusions that can result from contextual confounding and homophily bias.
+Under the structural stationarity, we first propose a statistical placebo test that can detect a wide class of biases, including contextual confounding and homophily bias.
+Then, we develop a difference-in-differences style estimator that can directly correct biases under an additional parametric assumption.
+Applying the proposed methods to geo-coded hate crime data, we examined the spatial diffusion of hate crimes in Germany.
+After removing upward bias in previous studies, we found that the average effect of spatial diffusion is small, in contrast to recent quantitative analyses \citep{braun2011diffusion, jackle2016dark}.
+The investigation of heterogeneous effects, however, revealed that the spatial diffusion effect of hate crimes is large in areas that have a high proportion of school dropouts.
+This empirical analysis demonstrates the large differences in substantive conclusions that can result from contextual confounding.
 By directly accounting for these biases, the proposed placebo test and bias-corrected estimator help researchers make more credible causal inference for diffusion studies.

 There are a number of possible future extensions.
-First, whereas I propose an extension of the difference-in-difference estimator to causal diffusion analysis, future research should also investigate how to incorporate into causal diffusion analysis other popular tools developed for estimating the average treatment effect in panel data settings, such as synthetic control methods \citep{abadie2003economic, abadie2010synthetic}, latent factor models \citep{bai2009panel, stewart2014latent, xu2017generalized}, and matrix completion methods \citep{athey2017matrix}.
-Second, to further disentangle different channels of diffusion effects, it is essential to incorporate multiple networks into the proposed framework.
-With this extension, researchers can analyze, for example, micromechanisms of hate crime diffusion by estimating causal diffusion effects through offline face-to-face networks and online social networks.
-Finally, although this paper focuses on the causal diffusion effect of the first order lag, which is the main focus in many applications, researchers might be interested in the longer term effect of diffusion, for example, the network diffusion effect of international norms over decades.
-To analyze such long-term diffusion processes, it is of interest to extend the proposed methods to a framework of the marginal structural model \citep{robins2000marginal}.
+First, whereas we propose an extension of the difference-in-differences estimator to causal diffusion analysis, future research should also investigate how to incorporate into causal diffusion analysis other popular tools developed for estimating the average treatment effect in panel data settings, such as synthetic control methods \citep{abadie2010synthetic}.
+In addition, to further disentangle different channels of diffusion effects, it is of interest to study the intersection of the causal mediation analysis \citep{robins1992identifiability, pearl2001direct, imai2010identification, vander2014explanation} and the causal diffusion analysis \citep[e.g.,][]{ogburn2014DAG}.
+With this extension, researchers can analyze, for example, micromechanisms of hate crime diffusion.

-\spacingset{1.0} \pdfbookmark[1]{References}{References}
+\spacingset{1.2} { \pdfbookmark[1]{References}{References} }